zeusta/Docs/extensions/Guide By Functions/Magento 2/Barcode Management.md

 # **BARCODE MANAGEMENT - MAGENTO 2**

-**Version 1.0.0**
+**Version 1.2.0**

-*Confidential Information Notice
+*Confidential Information Notice*
-Copyright2016.
+*Copyright2016.
 All Rights Reserved.
 Any unauthorized reproduction of this document is prohibited.
 This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
 Permitted reproductions, in whole or in part, shall bear this notice.*